-To get off the point a little (which should be banking), this article in Business Week on the skills CEOs will need in 25 years interested me for some reason.
+To get off the point a little (which should be banking), this article on the skills CEOs will need in 25 years interested me for some reason.
 Translating the article into modern business strategy theory, they are really emphasising three things:

 - The Resource Based View of the firm where competitive advantage is delivered by cultivating resources which are Valuable, Rare, In-imitable and Non-substitutable